bhkj9999/Scriptable-Bonus-tracker/README.md

 This plugin is developed independently and is not affiliated with any banks.
 It does not represent the official stance of any bank.

 ### Use at Your Own Risk
-All risks associated with the use of this plugin are assumed by the user.
+The user assumes all risks associated with the use of this plugin.
 The developer does not guarantee the accuracy, completeness, or timeliness of the plugin.

 ### Data Source
 The cashback information displayed by the plugin is based on data obtained by the developer and may differ from the actual situation.
 Users should independently verify information provided by the official bank sources.